 Buster: (gasps as he reads the card) Tobias: "Don't worry, it isn't pronounced like that."
 Buster: "It isn't the pronunciation I was worried about."

 In season 4, it's revealed that Tobias's license plate reads "ANUSTART", as he is hoping to get A NU START.
+He also mistakes a methadone (here spelt "methodone") clinic for a "method one" acting class.
 On the other hand, after being in prison, he finally realized to some degree how he comes off and instead changes his title to "theralyst"

 QI presented four of the websites listed below whorepresents, expertsexchange, powergenitalia, and penisland - the panellists were given the websites and had to work out what they were really meant to be.